Earthport/rest-api-docs/Guides/payment flows.md

 The key elements to be captured are:
 * Payer information - identity is the main requirement
-* Beneficiary information - here we need to capture the identity but also the bank account details, of course, so we know where to deliver the money!
+* Beneficiary information - here we need to capture the identity but also the bank account details, so we know where to deliver the money!
 * Payment details - amount, currency, additional references, etc. that are related to this specific payment

 Below are some of the most common implementations of this logic in our platform: